raphaelreme/torch-kf/README.md

 from torch_kf import KalmanFilter, GaussianState

 # Some noisy_data to filter
-# 1000 timessteps, 100 signals, 2D and an additional dimension to have vertical vectors (required for correct matmult)
+# 1000 timesteps, 100 signals, 2D and an additional dimension to have vertical vectors (required for correct matmult)
 noisy_data = torch.randn(1000, 100, 2, 1)

-# Create a Kalman Filter (for instance a constant velocity filter) (See this is fully implemented, or rlabbe's book)
+# Create a Kalman Filter (for instance a constant velocity filter) (See example or rlabbe's book)
 F = torch.tensor([  # x_{t+1} = x_{t} + v_{t} * dt     (dt = 1)
-    [1, 0, 1, 0],
+    [1, 0, 1, 0.],
     [0, 1, 0, 1],
     [0, 0, 1, 0],
     [0, 0, 0, 1],
 ])
-Q = torch.eye(4) * 1.5 **2  # 1.5 std on both pos and velocity (See full implementation to build a better Q)
-H = torch.tensor([  # Only x and y are measured
+Q = torch.eye(4) * 1.5 **2  # 1.5 std on both pos and velocity (See examples or rlabee's book to build a better Q) H = torch.tensor([  # Only x and y are measured
-    [1, 0, 0, 0],
+    [1, 0, 0, 0.],
     [0, 1, 0, 0],
 ])
 R = torch.eye(2) * 3**2